Pilates

 The Pilates origin story begins with the childhood of its founder, Joseph Hubertus Pilates[3].
 Born near Dusseldorf in Germany, he was a sickly boy who embraced physical exercise, yoga and gymnastics as ways to strengthen his body and improve his overall health.
 Pilates was working in England when the First World War broke out, and he was consequently interned on the Isle of Man as a German national.
 He applied his experience and ideas to helping other internees stay fit, as well as rehabilitate patients[4] in a hospital where he was volunteering.

 Pilates originally named the practice ‘Contrology’ in reference to the precise control needed to perform the exercises accurately.
-Pilates has several similarities to yoga, and although it is not derived directly from this ancient practice, yoga is believed to have been one of the disciplines (as well as ballet and martial arts) that inspired Joseph Pilates in the development of Contrology.
-Both Pilates and yoga are low-impact modalities that can be practised by people of various fitness levels.
+Pilates has several similarities to yoga, and although it is not derived directly from this ancient practice, yoga is believed to have been one of the disciplines (as well as ballet and martial arts[5] that inspired Joseph Pilates in the development of Contrology.
+Both Pilates and yoga are low-impact modalities[6] that can be practised by people of various fitness levels.

-One of the key differences of Pilates vs yoga is the way yoga poses or asanas are stationary while Pilates exercises include repeated movements of the limbs while the body is held in a specific pose.
-Another major difference is the fact that while Pilates is regarded as a mind/body discipline, it has no spiritual component or background.
+One of the key differences between Pilates vs yoga is the way yoga poses or asanas are stationary while Pilates exercises include repeated movements of the limbs while the body is held in a specific pose.
+Another major difference is the fact that while Pilates is regarded as a mind/body discipline, it has no spiritual component or background[7].
 Even if you are practising yoga exclusively for its physical benefits, its history still stems from a quest to develop the mind and spirit as well as the body.

 Benefits of Pilates